-COURSE DESCRIPTION: In tutorial style, faculty will lead students in reading papers.
-The aim of the course is to acquaint students with scientific literature and progress in selected focused areas of biological research.
+COURSE DESCRIPTION: The aim of the course is to acquaint students with scientific literature and progress in selected focused areas of biological research.
 The topics to be treated will vary from year to year depending on the interests of the teaching faculty.
 Each year, several topics will be covered in short modules.
 Lectures may be presented, but a primary focus will be discussion of important background articles and current research papers.
 Through in-depth analysis of the literature on specific topics, the student is expected to gain a broadened knowledge, increasing appreciation of the process through which scientific understanding develops, and an improved ability to critically read and analyze the original research literature.

 REQUIRED MATERIALS: N/A

 SUITABLE FOR 1ST YEAR STUDENTS: Appropriate for: second year students.
 First year students may seek permission of the course leader.
 Attendance and participation by more senior students, postdocs and faculty is welcomed.
 This 1 credit course is not intended to satisfy the requirement that students take one or more advanced courses beyond the core curriculum, courses such as Advanced Mammalian Genetics, Developmental Biology, Developmental Neuroscience, and so forth.
 Registering students will be asked to specify what other advanced course(s) they are taking.

 UNIQUE TRAINING OFFERED IN THIS COURSE: This course should emphasize (but needn’t be exclusive) current papers.
 Students will be lead in considering in some depth a highly focused, currently exciting and advancing research area.
 One aim is to help the students appreciate the process of research itself.